vivalayan/MalAP_Detection/README.md

 ## 2 Deployment

 Our DNS spoofing detector adopts the server-client model.
 In order to make it work on your own machine, please follow the instructions here.
+As the server is polymerized, we only need to deploy server.py since it contains both root server and branch server implementations.

 ### 2.1 Deploy the Root Server

-1. Go to the `dns-spoofing-server` branch.
+1. Go to the `Server` branch.
 Clone the whole branch from the repository.
 2. Follow the instructions in README.txt to set up the runtime environment.
 3. Launch the server with the command `python3 Server.py`